 This policy establishes the proper methods to account for facilities and equipment, including capitalization, depreciation, disposals and impairments, and various funding sources.
 Download the full policy .

-The University requires that amounts expended for facilities and equipment (in excess of certain thresholds and whether purchased, constructed or leased) be capitalized, depreciated and periodically reviewed for impairment or possible write-off in accordance with Generally Accepted Accounting Principles (GAAP) and regulatory requirements.
-The University also requires a physical inventory of certain assets every two years.
+The University requires that amounts expended for facilities and equipment (in excess of certain thresholds and whether purchased, constructed, or leased) be capitalized, and depreciated.
+Capitalized amounts should be periodically inventoried for impairment or possible write-off in accordance with Generally Accepted Accounting Principles (GAAP) and regulatory requirements.

-This policy provides guidance for the management and control of capital equipment either that is owned by the University, titled to the University, under the custody of the University, or for which the University is accountable to the federal government or other sponsors.
-Capital equipment is an asset of the University that should be safeguarded and used for University programs and purposes.
+This policy provides guidance for the management and control of capital equipment that is owned by the University, titled to the University, under the custody of the University, or for which the University is accountable to the federal government or other sponsors.

 Reason for Policy